To use a Caesar cipher, replace each letter in the message with another letter. It uses two rows of letters:

 Continue the process.
 If you use all the letters in the key word, just start over.

-You can set up a String that consists of the 26 letters of the alphabet, followed by the 26 letters of the alphabet again.
-You can then access the String during the program as you cipher and encipher.
+You can set up a String that consists of the 26 letters of the alphabet, followed by the 26 letters of the alphabet again:

 You'll want to set up the Vigenère cipher in a two-dimensional array of Strings.
 The syntax is:

-I used the Command window (DOS window) for input/output.
-Here is how you can set this up:
+I used the Netbeans output window for input/output.
+Here is how you use the output window in your program:

 System.out.println("WHATEVER YOU WANT TO SAY HERE");